krls2020/laravel-tutorial/README.md

 ## Introduction

 Laravel is one of the most popular PHP frameworks, known for its elegant syntax and robust features.
 In this tutorial, you'll learn how to deploy a Laravel application on Zerops, a modern cloud platform designed for developers.
-We'll set up a complete environment with Apache web server and PostgreSQL database, though Zerops also supports Nginx, MySQL and much more managed services like Valkey, Qdrant or Elasticsearch.
+We'll configure a complete environment using Apache as the web server and PostgreSQL as the database.
+Zerops also supports Nginx, MySQL, and other managed services like Valkey, Qdrant, and Elasticsearch.

-For database management, we'll use PostgreSQL service provided by Zerops.
-Using built-in VPN functionality, you'll be able to connect to the database directly from your local environment without needing PostgreSQL installed locally.
-This means you can use your favorite database tools and run Laravel migrations while working with the database in Zerops.
+By utilizing Zerops' built-in VPN functionality, you’ll be able to securely connect to your PostgreSQL database directly from your local environment, without needing to install PostgreSQL locally.
+This setup allows you to use your favorite database tools and perform Laravel migrations while working with a PostgreSQL database hosted on Zerops.

-By the end of this guide, you'll have:
+By the end of this tutorial, you will:
-- A fresh Laravel installation running locally
+- Have a fresh Laravel installation running locally
-- A configured Zerops project with Apache and PostgreSQL
+- Set up a Zerops project with Apache and PostgreSQL
-- Zero downtime deployment setup with environment variables
+- Configure zero-downtime deployment with environment variables
-- A production-ready Laravel application accessible via Zerops subdomain
+- Deploy a production-ready Laravel application accessible via a Zerops subdomain
-- Secure VPN access to your PostgreSQL database
+- Set up secure VPN access to your PostgreSQL database

 > 💡 **Quick Start:** If you want to skip the tutorial and deploy a similar setup right away, you can find a complete example in our [Laravel Recipe Repository](https://github.com/zeropsio/recipe-laravel-minimal) and deploy it directly using the "Deploy on Zerops" button.